lilgiant2001/MusicMelodyGenerator/README.md

        u-bound you can generate music based on specific composers/ groups of composers.
 The documentation of the "make-song" procedure provides more info.

+Citation for Orchset Dataset:
+Bosch, J., Marxer, R., Gomez, E., “Evaluation and Combination of Pitch Estimation Methods for Melody Extraction in Symphonic Classical Music”, Journal of New Music Research (2016)